wonambi-python/wonambi/docs/source/gui/labels.rst

 .. image:: images/labels_04_correct.png

-Then, click on `apply` to propagate the new labels to the whole app.
+Then, click on ``Apply`` to propagate the new labels to the whole app.

 ..
 WARNING::
-   Clicking `apply` will reset the traces and channel groups, because they are based on the labels.
+   Clicking ``Apply`` will reset the traces and channel groups, because they are based on the labels.

 You then need to create the channel groups and plot the signal.
 Note the updated labels: